Selph-Made-Solutions/CODStatusBot/README.md

 ## Introduction

 COD Status Bot is a Discord bot designed to help you monitor your Activision accounts for shadowbans or permanent bans in Call of Duty games.
 The bot periodically checks the status of your accounts and notifies you of any changes.
+Now serving 300+ Discord servers, our bot has been optimized for performance and scalability.

 ## Features